k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: various monsters movement speed while underwater
 - Don't drop aklys on the floor due to slippery fingers
 - Wand of speed gives player temporary speed and potion gives intrinsic
+- Changes to 'a'pplying whips
+- Consolidate some fire_ and lava_damage() code, and make fiery items fireproof
+- Fix: two compile warnings, a bit of formatting cleanup from last commit